XtianHope/semantic-seo-refactor/README.md

 # Semantic SEO Refactor

 ## Description
 Motivation
-- Refactored the webpage's code to provide more structured code by the use of semantic HTML, to improve the websites functionality, and enhance search engine visibility without sacrificing the original appearance of the webpage.
+- To improve the websites functionality and enhance search engine visibility (SEO) without sacrificing the original appearance of the webpage.
+This was achieved by refactoring the webpage's code to provide better structure through the use of semantic HTML and other techniques.

 Purpose
-- The purpose of this project was to address improper coding techniques by implementing clean semantic HTML, DRY coding practices, elevate functionality, and improve acessibility and SEO.
+- The purpose of this project was to address improper coding techniques by implementing clean semantic HTML, DRY coding practices, elevated functionality, and improving acessibility and SEO.

 Problems
 - Addressed issues with content organization, image accessibility, and non-semantic HTML coding.